ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Hide Controller On Touch:** Hides the controller model when a valid touch occurs.
  * **Hide Controller Delay:** The amount of seconds to wait before hiding the controller on touch.
- * **Global Touch Highlight Color:** If the interactable object can be highlighted when it's touched but no local colour is set then this global colour is used.
  * **Custom Rigidbody Object:** If a custom rigidbody and collider for the rigidbody are required, then a gameobject containing a rigidbody and collider can be passed into this parameter.
 If this is empty then the rigidbody and collider will be auto generated at runtime to match the HTC Vive default controller.

 ### Class Events